microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Coach/Solution-02.md

-# Challenge 02 - Queries best practice - Coach's Guide
+# Challenge 02 - Queries Best Practice - Coach's Guide

 [< Previous Solution](./Solution-01.md) - **[Home](./README.md)** - [Next Solution >](./Solution-03.md)

 ## Notes & Guidance

-In this challenge you will dig into best practices you have to consider writing query for your Datawarehouse.
+In this challenge you will dig into best practices you have to consider writing query for your data warehouse.

 **Learning objectives:**
 - The importance of Statistics